For the second time in about two years, Congress has again pushed for spending on equipment the Defense Department says it doesn’t need.

-David Welch, deputy director of the Army budget office, told the Associated Press earlier this month that the Army is “on record” that it doesn’t require any additional tanks.
+David Welch, deputy director of the Army budget office, told the Associated Press earlier this month that the Army is “on record” that they don’t require any additional tanks.

 This spending fiasco gets worse.
 It turns out that the Army only wants to scale back production of the retrofitted tanks (which include color flat panel displays) until 2017 when a new version of the tank would be ready.
 The Army hoped to use some of that money for design and engineering of the new tank.
 In the meantime, the plant would be kept somewhat busy building tanks for sale to Saudi Arabia and Egypt.

 But like many defense projects, the subcontracts and jobs related to them are spread far and wide across many constituencies of influential members of Congress.